Garllon/ruby-mentorship/lessons/4-practise.md

   end
 end

-puts "You need to pay: #{total_price} VADER DOLLAR."
+puts "You need to pay: #{total_price} VD (VADER DOLLAR)."
-# You need to pay: 4.4 VADER DOLLAR.
+# You need to pay: 9.0 VD (VADER DOLLAR).
  => nil
 puts "The following items you bought: #{shopping_basket.join(", ")}"
-# The following items you bought: milk, juice, cheese
+# The following items you bought: milk, eggs, sausage, juice, cheese
  => nil
 puts "The shop has non of these products: #{not_available_products.join(", ")}"
-# The shop has non of these products: eggs, sausage
+# The shop has non of these products: Lightsaber, TIE Figther
  => nil
 ```